DarinM223/ucla-web-scraper/README.md

 Right now after it finishes adding all of the courses it will hang and you will have to end the process by pressing Ctrl-C.

-The scraper should take around 10-20 minutes to run on an i5 processor.
+The scraper should take around 3-4 minutes to run on an i5 processor on UCLA's network connection :).
 Because it uses the cluster library to efficiently use all of the cores, processors with more cores will be faster.
 Right now it only stores data from the Fall 2014 quarter.
 To view some of the data, enter: